JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 1.11.2022

 One issue that I encountered was the lack of "human readable" labels for the stimuli.
 Each stimuli was paired with a numeric ID.
 Luckily, there is a [repository](https://github.com/mf1024/ImageNet-Datasets-Downloader/blob/master/classes_in_imagenet.csv) that containts the translation for each ID.
+However, a license is missing.
+It is still in question whether I can actually use this repository.

+## 3/4.11.2022
+I installed the raw dataset from openneuro by using *datalad*.
+The structure of this dataset has been started to be explored by using *pybids*.